Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Empirical Application: Effect of the ACA

 Table \ref{inscovsqoverall} confirms the results in Figure \ref{inscovsqoverallgraph} by showing the effects of reaching age 65 on the insurance status for Medicare (Panel A) and the ACA (Panel B) on five insurance-related variables: the probability of having Medicare coverage, the probability of having any health insurance coverage, the probability of having private coverage, the probability of having two or more forms of coverage, and the probability that an individual's primary health insurance is a managed care program.
 Column (1) in Panels A and B shows that reaching age 65 significantly increases the probability of having Medicare in 2012 (Panel A) and 2014 (Panel B) and, importantly, that the increase in both probabilities is the same.
 Panel C confirms this result by showing the estimates of the difference-in-discontinuities estimator where the dependent variable is insurance status.
 Column (1) in Panel C shows that the probability of having Medicare coverage is not affected by the ACA's rollout.
 Columns (3) to (5) show that this result holds for the probability of having private coverage, the probability of having two or more forms of coverage, and the probability that an individual's primary health insurance is a managed care program.

 Two policies that use the same cutoff are likely to be complements or substitutes.
-As previously argued, in our scenario this seems to be the case.
+As previously argued, in our scenario the policies seem to be complement.
 In this respect, note that all 2014 Medicare users are treated by the ACA's Medicare program.
 This is consistent with the first part of Assumption 4' (iii) (i.e. that $O_{ic}\geq M_{ic}$).

 Assumptions 1 and 6 are difficult to test.
 However, we propose a set of placebo regressions to evaluate their plausibility.
-Assumption 6 (iii) is similar to the parallel trends assumption in the difference-in-differences methodology.
-It stipulates that in the absence of the ACA program, the effect of Medicare on the utilization of health care services should be the same.
-In Tables \ref{placebo1} to \ref{placebo3}, we construct placebo fuzzy difference-in-discontinuities estimates for cohorts or regions only affected by Medicare at age 65.
+Assumption 6 (iii) stipulates that in the absence of the ACA program, the effect of Medicare on the utilization of health care services should be the same.
+In Tables \ref{placebo1} to \ref{placebo3}, we construct placebo fuzzy difference-in-discontinuities estimates for age groups or regions only affected by Medicare at age 65.
 The results in Table \ref{placebo1} suggest that if we consider the Midwest and South regions, the difference in the discontinuity in the level of access to care and health service utilization for seniors at age 65 is not different from zero at any conventional statistical level.
 As for Assumptions 6 (i) and (ii), we will assume that no senior will refuse to enroll in Medicare as a result of turning 65 in 2012 or 2014, and we allow for the decision to use the Medicare treatment to be related to returns.
 Unfortunately, to the best of our knowledge, there is no test for these assumptions for panel data.
 We assume that they hold in our setting.
-Assumption 1 is consistent with most of the relevant literature, which uses age 65 as a threshold in the U.S. (see \cite{card2008impact} for an exhaustive list).

 Finally, Table \ref{placebo3} shows fuzzy difference-in-discontinuities estimates for several consecutive groups of years (prior to 2014).
 All but two of the differences are statistically indistinguishable from zero.
-These placebo regressions suggest that Medicare has the same effect across cohorts in absence of the ACA policy.
+These placebo regressions suggest that Medicare has the same effect across age groups in absence of the ACA policy.
 Overall, the placebo regressions suggest that Assumption 3 is reasonable for our sample.